Outdoor Warning Siren Project

 The Outdoor Warning Siren concept is used throughout the United States to warn people outside of homes of impending danger from Tornado, Tsunami, Wildfire and Hazardous Materials releases.

-In September 2023, Fire Chief Jeff Maxwell launched a campaign to raise funds to replace the failed Lompico Siren that dated back to 1942.
+In September 2023, Zayante Fire launched a campaign to raise funds to replace the failed Lompico Siren that dated back to 1942.
 Zayante Firefighters hosted a benefit concert at Felton Music Hall, conducted two open house events and raised over $8,000 from the community to aid in the project.

 Locating a Siren is a big decision.
-After evaluating (2) sound propogation models produced by the manufacturer Federal Signal Corporation, using a total of (4) locations, and in conjunction with ancedotal feedback from monthly siren testing since October of 2023 ; The District has recognized the sound altering impact of weather, temperature, humidity, wind, vegetation and topography.
-All factors affect the propogation of sound and siting a siren requires established access to property and electrical utilities.
-The Fire District is working with the San Lorenzo Valley Water District to co-locate a siren within existing property improvements at the Lewis Tank Site on West Drive.
-Additional site locations at the Kaski and Madrone Water Storage Tanks have been evaluated but are unsuitable.
-If financially feasible a second siren is targeted for fire station 2 at Lompico and Carrol Ave.
+The District has recognized the sound altering impact of weather, temperature, humidity, wind, vegetation and topography.
+All factors affect the propagation of sound and siting a siren requires established access to property and electrical utilities.
+The Fire District has an agreement with the San Lorenzo Valley Water District to co-locate a siren within existing property improvements at the Lewis Tank Site on West Drive.
+In addition, a second siren will be located at Lompico Park hosted by the Lompico Community Center.
+A third siren will be located at Fire Station 3 on Upper Zayante Rd.